jinruoxinchen/cline/docs/getting-started-new-coders/installing-dev-essentials.md

 ## Notes

--   The installation process is interactive - Cline will guide you through each step
+-   The installation process is interactive - OneUnlimited will guide you through each step
 -   You may need to enter your computer's password for some installations.
 When prompted, you will not see any characters being typed on the screen.
 This is normal and is a security feature to protect your password.
 Just type your password and press Enter.

 **Example:**